edydfang/UW-Madison-CS537/07_xv6_File_System/README.md

 ## Assumption

-- the target length of each symbolic link does not exceed 100
+- the target length of each symbolic link does not exceed 512
-- the depth of resolved path involving symbolic link does not exceed 5

 ## How to build